 For those of you considering the purchase of a used Browning or Winchester 1885 High Wall BPCR, especially one listed for sale via an Internet web site, it might be helpful to share some of my experiences while buying and selling close to 200 of the rifles to date.
 Although the Winchester BPCRs are relatively new and produced in much smaller quantities, they are identical to the Browning BPCRs.
 Therefore, the same issues and comments will apply once used rifles come up for sale.

-• The ringed chamber mentioned earlier. • Pitted bore – not obvious without a bore scope. • Forearm bedded (glued) to the forearm hanger and barrel – mentioned earlier. • Both mainsprings shortened, which resulted in the hammer intermittently catching in the ½ cock position when fired.
+• The ringed chamber mentioned earlier. • Pitted bores – one was obvious.
+The other required a bore scope to identify. • Forearm bedded (glued) to the forearm hanger and barrel – mentioned earlier. • Both mainsprings shortened, which resulted in the hammer intermittently catching in the ½ cock position when fired.
 Required time and work to identify problem and mainsprings were replaced. • Damaged front sight required some machine work and replacement of the spirit level vial. • Cracked front sight spirit level vial, and vial housing end cap missing (very common). • Front sight insert nut forced into the housing and cross- threaded.
 The threads were cleaned up and nut replaced. • Front sight insert nut epoxied into the housing, ruining the front sight.
 I can only imagine this was done because the nut was cross threaded and the threads destroyed. • Dings and scratches, some very deep, in the metal and wood which were not described in the listing or mentioned by the seller. • Cracked stocks, usually around the wrist and tang.
 Although I’ ve received at least 5 rifles with stocks that were clearly cracked or broken during shipping; a couple were clearly cracked prior to being shipped.
 Unfortunately this is somewhat of a common problem and one of the worse to run into since the shipper resists accepting blame and the seller resists refunding the rifle fee and shipping costs.
 To have the factory replace a stock costs over $500. • Several with “McGee” trigger modification, which were not mentioned by sellers.
-Some resellers were most likely not aware the modification had been made by the previous owner. • “McGee” trigger modification incorrectly installed that damaged the threads in the stock through-bolt hole. • J&B trigger modifications which were broken off.
+Some resellers were most likely not aware the modification had been made by the previous owner. • “McGee” trigger modification incorrectly installed that damaged the threads for the stock through-bolt. • J&B trigger modifications which were broken off.
 Required drilling out the modification and replacing with an original trigger pull adjustment screw and spring. • A couple of rifles with stocks that were crudely coated with a shinny varnish or lacquer.
 Had to strip and properly refinished. • Several had filthy actions and some internal corrosion which would have been impossible to clean without completely disassembling the action.
-Routine proper cleaning would have prevented this. • One broken sear spring. • Several damaged rear soule sight base screw heads. • A couple of damaged rear soule sights with missing parts. • One rusted rear soule sight required disassembly and some parts replaced. • Rusted rear soule sight base bottom, which was still attached to the tang with banged up screws. • Scope base mounting screw twisted off in the hole.
-Had to be drilled out & threads cleaned up. • And this one really caught me by surprise.
+Routine proper cleaning would have prevented this. • One broken sear spring. • Many damaged rear soule sight base screw heads. • A couple of damaged rear soule sights with missing parts. • One rusted rear soule sight required disassembly and some parts replaced. • Rusted rear soule sight base bottom, which was still attached to the tang with banged up screws. • Scope base mounting screw twisted off in the hole.
+Had to be drilled out & threads cleaned up. • Rear soule sight base screws staked in place.
+Had to cut off the heads & drill out the screw shanks. • And this one really caught me by surprise.
 Barrel was loose and rotated in the receiver while disassembling the action and trying to figure out why the lever and extractor hung up.
 Barrel was removed, threads checked, barrel installed properly and headspace checked.
 No more problems.
 Assuming the rifle did not leave the factory in this condition; most likely someone switched out and did not properly install the barrel.

 Hopefully your BPCR will arrive in the condition you expect?
 I can guarantee you that some will not.
 In this business just like any other there will always be a “shyster” or two attempting to separate you from your hard earned money by intentionally misrepresenting a firearm or, more likely, someone lacking the knowledge to properly evaluate and describe the condition of the firearm being sold.
-Caveat emptor (the buyer beware) is certainly a term to keep in mind when purchasing firearms over the Internet.
-Wishing you great shooting, Wayne
+Caveat emptor (let thebuyer beware) is certainly a term to keep in mind when purchasingfirearms over the Internet.